ngneat/elf/docs/docs/features/entities/entities.mdx

 # Entities

 This feature enables the store to act as an entities store.
-You can think of `entities` state as a table in a database, where each table represents a flat collection of entities.
+You can think of an `entities` state as a table in a database, where each table represents a flat collection of similar entities.
 Elf's entities state simplifies the process, giving you everything you need to manage it.

-First, you need to install the package by using the CLI command or npm:
+First, you need to install the package by using the CLI command `elf-cli install` and selecting the entities package, or via npm:

 ```bash
 npm i @ngneat/elf-entities
 ```

-To use this feature, provides the `withEntities` props factory function to `createState`:
+To use this feature, provide the `withEntities` props factory function in the `createState` call:

 ```ts
 import { createState, Store } from '@ngneat/elf';